 The change caused turmoil in the global financial market both immediately and long after the event took place.
-It did not only mark the beginning of some fundamental change in Chinese exchange rate policy, but had further repercussions, as indicated by the other events that happened after 11 August 2015.
-For example, some months later, there were crashes in the Chinese stock market, which prompted measures to halt trading when the stock prices became too volatile.
+It not only marked the beginning of fundamental changes in Chinese exchange rate policy but had further repercussions, as indicated by the other events that took place after 11 August 2015.
+For example, some months later, there were crashes in the Chinese stock market, which prompted measures to halt trading when stock prices became too volatile.

-In the several months after 11 August 2015, the state-owned banks in Hong Kong intervened in the Hong Kong offshore market to keep the CNH and CNY exchange rate aligned.
+In the months after 11 August 2015, the state-owned banks in Hong Kong intervened in the Hong Kong offshore market to keep the CNH and CNY exchange rate aligned.
 That meant reducing the supply of CNH so as to raise the interest rate so that it became expensive to short the yuan.
 That kind of intervention greatly hurt the offshore market.
 The Hong Kong RMB offshore market suddenly lost steam.
 This was a serious setback to the internationalization of the RMB after many years of progress on that front.
 The Chinese government clearly underestimated the response of the market to its policy change.

 In the aftermath of 11 August 2015, the momentum of RMB internationalization weakened substantially.
 The main reason is capital controls.
 Capital outflows were restricted so as to sustain a stable exchange rate of the RMB against the USD.
-This is due to a principle called the open-economy trilemma (see, for example, Obstfeld, Shambaugh and Taylor 2005).
-The http://www.hkma.gov.hk/media/eng/doc/market-data-and-statistics/monthly-statistical-bulletin/T030302.xls trilemma states that out of the three "desirable" goals of monetary policy autonomy, stable exchange rate and free capital mobility, it is impossible to achieve all three at the same time.
-Another interpretation of the trilemma is that when one goal (e.g. autonomy in monetary policy) is to be maintained, there is a tradeoff between the other two goals (i.e. free capital mobility and exchange rate stability) --- if you have more of one, you will have less of the other.
-It dictates that if China wants to retain monetary policy autonomy and a very stable exchange rate, it cannot have a high degree of capital mobility.4 The highest level of the government seemed to think that maintaining exchange rate stability took priority over allowing capital mobility.
+This is due to a principle called the open-economy trilemma (see, for example, Obstfeld, Shambaugh, and Taylor 2005).
+The trilemma states that out of the three "desirable" goals of monetary policy autonomy, a stable exchange rate, and free capital mobility, it is impossible to achieve all three at the same time.
+Another interpretation of the trilemma is that when one goal (e.g., autonomy in monetary policy) is to be maintained, there is a tradeoff between the other two goals (i.e., free capital mobility and exchange rate stability)-if you have more of one, you will have less of the other.
+It dictates that if China wants to retain monetary policy autonomy and a very stable exchange rate, it cannot have a high degree of capital mobility.3 The highest level of the government seemed to think that maintaining exchange rate stability took priority over allowing capital mobility.
 But capital mobility was essential for the internationalization of RMB, in particular the offshore RMB market.
-Thus, RMB internationalization was effectively put to the back burner.5
+Thus, RMB internationalization was effectively put to the back burner.4 change in the mechanism of setting the central parity of the RMB exchange rate was supposed to make the RMB exchange rate more market-determined and more flexible so as to satisfy the requirements of the International Monetary Fund (IMF) for the RMB to be included in the basket of currencies that made up the special drawing right (SDR).5 The SDR is a fictitious currency established by the IMF for lending to countries for short-term needs to fill the payment gap in their balance of payments account.
+Being included in the SDR basket was considered an important milestone of RMB internationalization by the Chinese government.